elementary/installer/README.md

     sudo ninja install
     io.elementary.installer

-You can also use `--test` mode for development to disable destructive behaviors like installing, restarting, and shutting down:
+You can use `--test` mode for development to disable destructive behaviors like installing, restarting, and shutting down:

     io.elementary.installer --test

+You can also use `--load=VIEW` in development to force load a specific view for testing:

+    io.elementary.installer --load=error

 For debug messages, set the `G_MESSAGES_DEBUG` environment variable, e.g. to `all`: